Build robots and contraptions! Experiment with mechatronics using Arduino and LEGO Mindstorms NXT!

 The Bricktronics Shield Kit connects an Arduino to LEGO NXT motors and sensors.
 Arduino, motors, sensors and NXT cables are not included.
 The Mindstorms NXT 2.0 set includes three motors, two touch sensors, one color sensor, one ultrasonic sensor, and a variety of NXT cables.

-Motors take more power than can be supplied by a USB cable.
+Motors need more power than can be supplied by a USB cable.
 You typically want about 600 mA per motor, but up to 1000 mA peak per motor.
 Our 9V 2A wall adapter works great, but any 2.1mm 9V adapter with at least 1.3A should work.
 If you want to power your creations on the go, our 6 AA battery pack works well.

 If you don't buy the pre-assembled version, the Bricktronics Shield Kit is a through-hole soldering kit.
 It requires basic soldering skill.
 At a minimum, you'll need a soldering iron, solder, and a diagonal cutters.
 Clear instructions are available at the Bricktronics Shield project webpage.